 Grabbing retirement by the horns

-Mr Newman is no longer fencing full time but keeps busy polishing and mounting cattle horns for sale to people around Australia.
+Mr Newman is no longer fencing full time but keeps busy polishing and mounting cattle horns which he sells to people around Australia.

 Cattle with large horns have been largely removed from the Australian cattle herd in recent decades through dehorning and breeding of polled cattle to reduce the incidence of bruising and potential injury to animals and people.